nhandelman1/nhandelman1.github.io/software_dev.md

 ## C++

 Through 2013, I was about as experienced with C++ as I was with Java, enough so that I taught it to students as an assistant.
-I've worked with it very little since then though.
-It is widely used in quantitative finance and would certainly be a great skill for me to have, but I decided to focus on Python.
+I've only used it on a few small class projects since then though.
+It is widely used in quantitative finance and would certainly be a great skill for me to have, but I've decided to focus on Python.

 ## Others